tiagosilvahub/two-sum-array-of-integers/README.md

   return [0, 1].
 ```

-We can understnad the problem description as: there's a combination of 2 integers in the given array that sum to the target.
+We can understand the problem description as: there's a combination of 2 integers in the given array that sum to the target.

 Immediately, we find a solution: